Ukraine evacuates civilians from steel plant under siege - NewsBreak

 The governor of the Luhansk region, one of two that make up the Donbas, said a Russian strike destroyed a school in the village of Bilogorivka where 90 people were seeking safety in the basement.
 Gov. Serhiy Haidai, who posted pictures of the burning rubble on Telegram, said 30 people were rescued.
 The emergency services later reported that two bodies had been found and more could still be buried under the rubble.
 Rescue work was suspended overnight but was to resume on Sunday.

-Haidai also said two boys aged 11 and 14 were killed by Russian shelling in the town of Pryvillia, while two girls aged 8 and 12 and a 69-year-old woman were wounded.see also Jill Biden meets Ukrainian refugee mothers and children in Romania
+Haidai also said two boys aged 11 and 14 were killed by Russian shelling in the town of Pryvillia, while two girls aged 8 and 12 and a 69-year-old woman were wounded.

 Moscow also has sought to sweep across southern Ukraine both to cut off the country from the sea and create a corridor to the breakaway Moldovan region of Transnistria, long home to Russian troops.
 But it has struggled to achieve those objectives.